-Medicare Inpatient Hospital coverage limits apply (see the Medical Benefits Chart in Chapter 4).
+Medicare inpatient hospital coverage limits apply.
+For more information, see the Medical Benefits Chart in Chapter 4 of this document.

 SECTION 7 Rules for ownership of durable medical equipment

 Section 7.1 You won't own some durable medical equipment after making a certain number of payments under our plan